-Music, specifically singing, is one of the ways that we worship God, and is a large part of our worship gatherings on Sunday afternoons.
+Music, specifically singing, is one of the ways that we worship God, and is a large part of our worship gatherings on Sunday mornings.

 Why do we sing?